ArfNtz/themes/presentation.md

 Professional pen picture

-# I'm a designer & programmer
+# I'm a developer
-## I work in software development and integration
+## I work in software design and integration

 # I do these things ...
 ## I design